-The 16 year old car I’ve been sharing with my son has had it… its very latest expression of resistance being the driver’s side door, which will only close after a 5 part dance of pray, jiggle, shake, pull, and finally, slam.
-This, on top of the finicky gas reader, the loud whistle just slightly different from the one we’re used to due to a loose belt somewhere, and the crackled melting seats.
+The 16 year old car I’ve been sharing with my son has had it… its very latest expression of resistance being the driver’s side door, which only closes after a 5-part dance of pray, jiggle, shake, pull, and slam.
+This, on top of the finicky gas reader, the loud whistle just slightly different from the one we’re used to, and the crackled melting seats.
 The time to let go is now–yesterday actually–but I’ve been hesitating.
-Why?

 He was right about computers though, encouraging what he saw me go toward naturally when given one, although he could be impatient about my bearing (real) fruit (money) in some way.

 He always thought I should start a blog, but not like this one.

 See the fruit factor, above. 😉